starcitizen-lug/knowledge-base/wiki/Troubleshooting/unexpected-behavior.md

 ## Launcher empty or crash
 - Try logging out and back in, or reset the launcher by pressing Ctrl+Shift+Alt+R
-- If using the Cosmic DE beta, this is a [known issue](https://github.com/pop-os/cosmic-epoch/issues/2368).
+- Delete the rsilauncher directory in the wine prefix's Appdata
-- If using Niri see upstream [xwayland-satellite issue report](https://github.com/Supreeeme/xwayland-satellite/issues/189) (fixed in wayland-satellite 0.8.1)
+  `star-citizen/drive_c/users/<your username here>/AppData/Roaming/rsilauncher`
-- Workarounds:
+- If using Pop!_OS Cosmic, this is a [known issue](https://github.com/pop-os/cosmic-epoch/issues/2368).
   - Try using the [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper)'s `Open Wine prefix configuration`
     option in the Maintenance menu to turn on virtual desktop mode
   - Try xwayland-run package